 All non-life insurance policies are contracts of adhesion.
 This means that one party (the insurance company) writes the contract, and you agree to it.
 The contract does not result from any negotiation.
 As a result, any ambiguity in the insurance contract is normally interpreted so as to be most favorable to you and not the insurance company.

 An aleatory contract is one made on the premise of some kind of uncertainty.
 In the case of non-life insurance, the uncertainty is whether or not you will be in an automobile accident or whether your house will catch fire.
+It works to advantage of the insurance company because the risk is small for them while the profits are steady.
+It is good for the insured because they will be covered in the rare case of accidents with just small regular output.

 While life insurance contracts are valued contracts, non-life insurance contracts are indemnity contracts.
 This means that, when a claim is filed, the insurance company works to restore you to the financial position you were in prior to the incident that caused the claim.
 This is also called "making you whole."
 In this type of arrangement, for example, the insurance company will not pay more than the cost to fix your car to its pre-accident state.